DevOps: Bringing development and operations together

 If we could sum up DevOps culture in one word, it’d be “collaboration” – and if we were allowed two words, they’d be “cross-functional collaboration.”
 (Ok, that’s more like three words.)

-All the tooling and automation in the world are useless if they aren't accompanied by a genuine desire on the part of developers and IT/ops professionals to work together.
-Because DevOps doesn't solve tooling problems.
+All the tooling and automation in the world are useless if they aren’t accompanied by a genuine desire on the part of development and IT/Ops professionals to work together.
+Because DevOps doesn’t solve tooling problems.
 It solves human problems.
-It's unlikely you'll poke your head out of the cubicle one day, look around, and discover that teams at your company embody DevOps culture.
+Therefore, it’s unlikely you’ll poke your head out of the cubicle one day, look around, and discover that teams at your company embody DevOps culture.
 But there are simple things you can do to nurture it.

 Teams that practice DevOps deploy 30x more frequently, have 60x fewer failures, and recover 160x faster.